Power FAQ

 In many situations, no additional upgrades are required of the distribution grid for electrification.
 Depending on the building size and the amount of power required for appliances and EV charging some upgrades may be required.
 PG&E already has incorporated grid modernization into its plans to account for upgrade needs associated with electrification and typically these result in no added costs for residents.

 Peninsula Clean Energy is a not-for-profit, community-led agency, chosen by its member communities (all jurisdictions in San Mateo County and the City of Los Banos) to be the default electricity provider.
 Our unpaid board of directors is composed of elected officials from each member community.
 Our mission is to reduce greenhouse gas emissions by expanding access to sustainable and affordable energy solutions.
 We provide clean electricity at lower cost than PG&E and reinvest earnings in community programs.
-Since our inception in 2016, we have saved ratepayers about $90 million through reduced electricity costs and our board has committed more than $27 million to community energy programs.
+Since our inception in 2016 thru the end of 2022, we have saved ratepayers about $107 million through reduced electricity costs and our board has committed more than $27 million to community energy programs.
 Neither the members of our Board of Directors nor our staff stand to gain financially if we sell more electricity.

 Natural gas use in the home is linked with asthma and other health risks: